Jean-Joooo/IBM-Coursera-Django-Online-Course-cloud-app-with-database/README.md

-IBM Developer Skills Network - Project cloud app with database
+IBM Coursera Full Stack courses - Project cloud app with database :

 Welcome in one of my journey as IBM Full Stack Software Developer !
 In this final project of my Django SQL & Databases classes, I had the exciting opportunity to enhance an online course app by introducing a brand-new assessment feature.
 This endeavor provided a platform to showcase my skills in development, deployment, and database management.